Platonic-dev/SolGen/README.md

 SolGen is a powerful and user-friendly tool for generating Solana wallets, checking balances, and interacting with the CoinStats API to handle blockchain-related information.
 SolGen is inspired by the outstanding work of dante4rt's SPL-wallet-generator and builds upon it with additional features and enhancements.

+# 🤓 Context

+The Improbability of Generating an Active Cryptocurrency Wallet

+Cryptocurrency wallets rely on private keys, which are generated using extremely large numbers to ensure security.
+The private key space is based on a 256-bit number, offering 2²⁵⁶ possible combinations—approximately 1.16 x 10⁷⁷.
+To put this into perspective, this is vastly larger than the number of atoms in the observable universe.

+To “guess” or generate an active wallet with a balance, one would not only need to randomly select a valid private key but also stumble upon a wallet that has received funds.
+Given the massive keyspace and the relatively small number of wallets in use, the chances are astronomically low.
+Even with the fastest computers, it would take longer than the age of the universe to have a realistic chance of success.
+This immense improbability is what makes cryptocurrencies secure by design.

+But if you in some way manage to break these astronomically small odds a tip would be greatly appriciated:

+Sol: GYMQAxafvpBX7msKFjwVUBGphYbo7KZyJjaRxvEdxDrL

 # 🔥 Features